fmshja/SEP-2---G16-Project/README.md

 ## Applying the Template Style for the Site
 Here are the instructions for applying the default template Cassiopeia on the website.
 The template is included automatically in Joomla after installing Joomla locally.

 ### STEP 1
 Go to the `Joomla Home Dashboard` if you are not on this page already.
 After this, select the `System` menu item from the menu side bar on the left.

 ### STEP 2
 From the `System Dashboard` page, select the `Site Template Styles` item from the sub menu `Templates`.
 The `Site Template Styles` item is highlighted in red on the image below.

 ![The step 2 of applying the template style](https://github.com/fmshja/SEP-2---G16-Project/blob/main/graphics/instruction_images/temp_step_2.png?raw=true)

 ### STEP 3
 On the `Templates: Styles (Site)` page, you will find a list of template styles.
 If the `Cassiopeia - Default` template has already been set as the default template (in other words, the icon inside the highlighted area in red in the image below is the same yellow star), you can skip the next paragraph.

 Set the `Cassiopeia - Default` template (highlighted in lime green in the image below) as a default template for the website by clicking the grey circle under the `Default column`.
 The circle will turn into a yellow star in a circle (highlighted in red in the image below) if the template was successfully set as the default template.

 After setting the default template, click the title for the `Cassiopeia - Default` template (highlighted in lime green in the image below).

 ![The step 3 of applying the template style](https://github.com/fmshja/SEP-2---G16-Project/blob/main/graphics/instruction_images/temp_step_3.png?raw=true)

 ### STEP 4
 On the `Templates: Edit Style` page, click on the `Advanced` tab.
 Although not strictly related to the template setup, you can change the logo on the header of the website on this tab.
 The process of changing the logo is descripted in the next paragraph.
-If you want to only complete the template setup, skip the following paragraph, click the `Menu Assignment` tab and move to the step 5.
+If you want to only complete the template setup, skip the rest of this step and move to the step 5.

-To change the logo, you need to click on the toggle switch on the `Brand` property.
+To change the logo, you need to click on the toggle `Brand` switch.
 This will make the options for the logo customization to appear.
+For the `Logo` property you can use any logo you want, but a default "Connecting Colleagues" logo, `cc-logo_white.png`, is provided under the `graphics`-folder in this repository.

+For the `Title (alternative to logo)` property, write the alt-text for the logo.
-For the `Logo` property, download the logo image `cc-logo_white.png` provided to you on the `graphics` folder.
-For the `Title (alternative to logo)` property, write Connecting Colleagues to the field as shown on the image below.
-After you are done with the logo setup, click the `Menu Assignment` tab.
+For the default logo you can write Connecting Colleagues to the field as shown on the image below.

 ![The step 4 of applying the template style](https://github.com/fmshja/SEP-2---G16-Project/blob/main/graphics/instruction_images/temp_step_4.png?raw=true)

 ### STEP 5
-You should now be on the `Menu Assignmnet` tab on the `Templates: Edit Style` page.
+Click the `Menu Assignmnet` tab on the `Templates: Edit Style` page.
 Under this tab, there is a list of the menu items.
 Select all the menu items except `Home` as shown in the image below.
 Click the `Save & Close` button.

 ![The step 5 of applying the template style](https://github.com/fmshja/SEP-2---G16-Project/blob/main/graphics/instruction_images/temp_step_5.png?raw=true)